-Regulatory compliance risk refers to the risk of non-compliance with laws, regulations, rules, standards and our Code of Conduct.
+Regulatory compliance risk refers to the risk of regulatory sanctions, financial loss, or damage to the Group's reputation and franchise value that may arise when the Group fails to comply with laws, regulations, rules, standards or codes of conduct (established by industry associations) applicable to the Group's business activities and operations, or the risk that a change in laws and regulations can increase the cost of operation and the cost of capital for the Group, thereby impacting the Group's earnings or returns.
 We identify, monitor and manage this risk through the Regulatory Compliance Risk Governance framework, supported with policies, procedures and guidelines.
-The framework also manages the risk of regulatory breaches relating to sanctions, anti-money laundering and countering the financing of terrorism.
+The framework also covers anti-money laundering and countering the financing of terrorism.

-3 Key monitoring tools defined under Basel III liquidity risk framework on quarterly updates for LCR and semi-annual updates for NSFR are available on our website at www.UOBgroup.com/investor-relations/financial/index.html
+\ Key monitoring tools defined under Basel III liquidity risk framework on quarterly updates for LCR and semi-annual updates for NSFR are available on our website at www.UOBgroup.com/investor-relations/financial/index.html.

-Legal risk
+Legal Risk

-Legal risk arises from unenforceable, unfavourable, defective or unintended contracts, lawsuits or claims, developments in laws and regulations, or non-compliance with applicable laws and regulations.
-Business and support units work with both internal and external legal counsel to ensure that legal risks are managed.
+Legal risk arises from unenforceable, unfavourable, defective or unintended contracts or transactions, lawsuits or claims, developments in laws and regulations, or non-compliance with applicable laws and regulations.
+Business and support units work with both internal and external legal counsel to ensure that legal risks are effectively managed.

-Reputational risk
+Reputational Risk